ices-taf/doc/procedure.md

 > be written out as `results.RData` inside the `model` folder.<br>
 > Executable models can be run using the R function `system` and the output
 > files are stored inside the `model` folder.<br>
-> Model settings are sometimes stored in files, especially for executable
+> Model settings are sometimes stored in files, especially in the case of
-> models.
+> executable models.

 </details>